MasterPuffin/Pesto/readme.md

 `#Extends = [<TemplateName>]`
 Defines another template which the templates expands into.
 Only one entry is possible

+`@Varible`
+Declares a variable in a custom component und renders the variable in the component itself

 `#Block(<blockname>) <content> #Endblock`
 Defines in which parent block the content inside this block should be rendered